Biography

-After this I went to Manchester College of Art and graduated with a 2:1 honours degree in Printed Textile Design, before
+I studied Art at Liverpool College of Art where I completed a foundation course.
+After this I went to Manchester College of Art and graduated with a 2:1 honours degree in Printed Textile Design, before completing a PGCE teaching qualification.

-I have sold my own textile designs, illustrated fashion magazines, sold designs for cards and calendars, designed book covers and
+For the past 30 years I have combined producing pieces of my own work with teaching.
+I have sold my own textile designs, illustrated fashion magazines, sold designs for cards and calendars, designed book covers and have also had a wide range of commissions.

 I have held exhibitions throughout the country.

-My inspiration comes from colour, it excites me and this combined with patterns and texture is my starting point when I begin a
+My inspiration comes from colour, it excites me and this combined with patterns and texture is my starting point when I begin a painting.

-I like to paint a variety of subjects including still life, figures within settings and as nature provides a great source of
+I like to paint a variety of subjects including still life, figures within settings and as nature provides a great source of inspiration - landscapes and seascapes.

 I try to capture a mixture of a moment in time and interesting patterns and textures using restricted but exciting colour themes concentrating on tonal values and texture within those colours.
 I really enjoy working with paint, using different brushstrokes to build layers of texture to create a final piece.